Is COVID-19 Primarily a Disease of Wealthy Countries?

 It would seem to make more sense to use GDP per capita and COVID cases per capita, rather than to correlate by rank.
 I tried this; but the results were not encouraging.
 There was no correlation to be found.

 Since the countries that have a large population tend to also have a high GDP, I tried correlating population with number of COVID-19 cases.
-The correlation gradually increased from -0.02 in March to 0.38 at the end of July.
+The correlation gradually increased from -0.02 in March to 0.39 in mid and late August.
 This makes sense, as all other factors being equal, infections should eventually become proportional to population.

 Possible Causes for Observed Correlations

-Here are some likely causes for the observed April correlation between GDP and confirmed COVID-19 cases: I think the first two are probably the most important from the standpoint of this article.
+Here are some likely causes for the observed April correlation between GDP and confirmed COVID-19 cases: I think the first three are probably the most important from the standpoint of this article.

 In the April draft of this article, two other possible causes were also mentioned: